Anticoagulant and Bromethalin Poisoning in Dogs

 If you suspect your dog has ingested any rodent poison, or if your pet is showing symptoms of poisoning, seek immediate veterinary attention.
 Take any packaging with you so that your vet knows the type of rodenticide your pet has consumed and its active ingredient.

-Your vet will want to know how much rat poison your pet has ingested, how long ago, and when symptoms began.
+Your vet will want to know how much rat poison your pet has ingested, how long ago, and when symptoms began (if they have already begun).
 Treatment will begin straight away, but the treatment method will vary depending on the type of poison consumed.

 Unknown poison ingestion

-If the poison source and amount ingested are unknown, blood testing and urinalysis will help your vet determine the bodily systems affected.
+If the poison source and amount ingested are unknown, blood testing (including a clotting profile) and urinalysis will help your vet determine the bodily systems affected.
 A physical examination can also help determine the presence of neurological symptoms, which can help indicate what type of poison your pet has been exposed to.

 Anticoagulant rodenticide ingestion

-Your vet will conduct a full physical exam and use blood tests to determine your pet's red blood cell count and how effectively their blood is clotting.
+Your vet will conduct a full physical exam and use blood tests to determine your pet's red blood cell and platelet count, and how effectively their blood is clotting.
 Imaging techniques such as x-rays and ultrasound may also be used to check for signs of internal bleeding.

 Bromethalin rodenticide ingestion